 The Plymouth State University dance experience reflects the importance of building artists as creative agents who gain the skills to develop high-impact projects and performances.
-PSU dancers work toward mastery of technique in dance genres of their choosing (tap, ballet, jazz and modern) as well as cultivate and understanding of arts and culture as the lens to attain skills in somatic integration, movement theory, performance studies and creative workforce development.
-Dancers may select from a large variety of dance technique, theory and general education courses to build a program that fits their individual interests.
+PSU dancers work toward mastery of technique in various dance styles of their selection (tap, ballet, jazz and modern).
+Dance students cultivate an understanding of arts and culture and attain skills in somatic integration, movement theory, performance studies and creative workforce development.
+Dancers may select from a variety of dance technique, theory and general education courses to build a course of study that fits their individual interests.

 Choreographer: Kelsie Steil Photographer: Paige Schoppmann